CindyKan/portfolio/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to this sample portfolio!
+## Welcome to Cindy Kan's portfolio!

+Lanlancat, Capybara or Guru?
+Only kids make a choice, I want them ALL!

+### Email
+lanlancat@example.com

 #### Here are some example pages: